nikitavoloboev/data/unix/my-file-system.md

 ```

 ## ~/src/alfred
 All my Alfred workflows are placed there.
-And each one is symlinked either with [worklow install](https://gist.github.com/deanishe/35faae3e7f89f629a94e) or [Alfred CLI tool](https://godoc.org/github.com/jason0x43/go-alfred/alfred) for Go workflows.
+And each one is symlinked either with [workflow install](https://gist.github.com/deanishe/35faae3e7f89f629a94e) or [Alfred CLI tool](https://godoc.org/github.com/jason0x43/go-alfred/alfred) for Go workflows.

 ```Bash
 ~/src/alfred